 Now we need to get into this phrase: "the obedience of faith."
 What is that?
 First of all, it's obedience not just to rules, laws, or even to words in the Bible; it's obedience to a real person, our Lord Jesus.
-In fact, this "obedience of faith" starts with just accepting the gospel (10:16).
+In fact, this "obedience of faith" starts with just accepting the gospel.
 The moment I stop trying to save or prove myself or earn my good standing with God, and just humbly accept the grace Jesus offers me, I am engaging in "the obedience of faith."
 But it also continues.
 "The obedience of faith" is an ongoing surrender to Jesus in my daily life.
-It's walking in the footsteps of the obedient faith of our spiritual father Abraham (4:12).
-I start living out my faith that Jesus really is the Lord of my life.
+I start living out my faith that he really is the Lord of my life.
 Each day I surrender to the Holy Spirit to overcome my flesh and enable me to submit to Jesus.
 I let him lead me.
 I seek to please him, not myself.
 I offer myself to do his will, not my own.
 And I accept what he wants to get done in the world.

 So, what does our Lord Jesus want to get done?
 He wants all people to hear his good news.
-He wants them all to know this amazing, transformed life they can have, to no longer live under the power of sin, death and the curse.
-He wants all people to have this restored, close relationship with God, and meaningful direction.
+He wants all people to know this amazing, transformed life they can have.
+He wants them all to no longer live under the power of sin, death and the curse.
+He wants all people to have this restored, close relationship with God, with peace, joy, hope, and meaningful direction.
 He wants all people to learn how to step out in faith to trust him, surrender their lives to him, and find real freedom.
-They can best do that not by just reading about it in books, or hearing someone talk about it, but by seeing a real, flesh-and-blood transformed person.
+They can best do that not by just reading about it in books, but by seeing a real, flesh-and-blood transformed person.

 Why would anyone today want to live like this?
-Romans tells that to live with Jesus as my Lord is the best blessing.
-Through faith in him, God promises us salvation (10:9).
-He gives us peace (5:1), joy (5:11), hope (4:18; 5:2,4-5; 8:20,24-25; 12:12; 15:4,12-13), deliverance from our body of death (7:24-25a), an inseparable love relationship with him (8:39), and a calling to spread the good news (10:14-15).
+Through faith in our Risen Lord Jesus, God promises us salvation (10:9).
+Through faith in Jesus God gives us peace (5:1), joy (5:11), eternal life (5:21; 6:23), deliverance from our body of death (7:24-25a), an inseparable love relationship with him (8:39), and a calling to spread the good news (10:14-15).
 It's our faith in his Lordship that unites us with fellow believers (10:12; 15:6).
 By faith we keep our fervent spirit and zeal in serving our Lord Jesus (12:11).
 By faith we put on the Lord Jesus Christ, and "make no provision for the flesh, to gratify its desires" (13:14).
 And our Lord upholds us and makes us stand (14:4).
 Faith in his Lordship involves honoring Jesus in whatever I do (14:6,8-9).
 Basically, we learn to live "in the Lord" (16:2,8,11-13).
 It's not a theory.
 It's the best life imaginable.
-Those who are transformed, living out their faith in Jesus as Lord, are the ones changing the world.
+It's those who are so transformed, living out their faith in Jesus as Lord, who are changing the world.